Attention A T users. To access the menus on this page please perform the following steps.

 Available Health Care Services

-There is an LGBT VCC at every facility to help you get the care you need.
-Contact the LGBT VCC at your nearest facility.VA health care includes, among other services:
+There is an LGBTQ+ Veteran Care Coordinator (LGBTQ+ VCC) at every facility to help you get the care you need.
+VHA policies require that your health care is delivered in an affirming and inclusive environment and that VHA employees respect your identity.
+Contact the LGBTQ+ VCC at your nearest facility.

 Does my sexual orientation or gender identity matter to my health care?

 As a result of stigma, stress, and discrimination, LGBTQ+ Veterans face increased health risks and unique challenges in health care.
 We want you to be comfortable talking with your VA providers about all aspects of your life, so we can offer you the best care possible.

 Learn about health risks and why you should talk to your provider about your sexual orientation identity, birth sex, and self-identified gender identity in the fact sheets below.